PRIEWIENV/sleepysim/README.md

 The **whitePaper** file contains the white paper and tex document.

-The **SleepySim-API** file contains the Application Programming Interface of our simulator's codes.
+The **doc** file contains the Application Programming Interface of our simulator's codes.